 If we can establish by a preponderance of the evidence that the defendant’s negligence caused your loved one’s death, the court will likely award your family wrongful death damages.
 Proving liability by a preponderance of the evidence means that the defendant is more likely than not to be responsible for the decedent’s death.

 Where You Can Hire a Wrongful Death Lawyer Near You

 No amount of money can undo the tragedy that took the life of your loved one.
 However, a successful wrongful death suit can provide you with the financial support your family needs during this tumultuous time.

-If your loved one died due to another party’s negligence in or around Dublin, OH, you have someone in your corner.
+If your loved one passed due to wrongful death around Dublin, OH, your lawyer will be in your corner.
 Bressman Law has handled countless wrongful death cases and can hold the parties responsible for your loved one’s death accountable.
-David will handle all aspects of your case, allowing you to focus on taking care of yourself and your family.
+Our team will handle all aspects of your case, allowing you to focus on taking care of yourself and your family.